ece324-2020/REScipe/README.md

 bare_minimum.csv: so far only 20 images and titles, used for testing other features so far.

-total_data.xlnx: 45 000 rows containing image sources, recipe titles, url extensions, and other information relating to the recipe.
+total_data.xlsx: 45 000 rows containing image sources, recipe titles, url extensions, and other information relating to the recipe.
 (URL Extension is unique, can use as a key)